ktekinay/Kaju/README.md

 You need to add one property to your App class, `UpdateInitiater As Kaju.UpdateInitiater`.
 Kaju expects to find that and will handle it for you.

+**Important**: Kaju does its magic by launching a command-line script when the `UpdateInitiater` gets set to `Nil`, which should happen when the app quits.
+Unfortunately, that's not always true so you should force the issue by inserting `App.UpdateInitiater = Nil` into your `App.Close` event.

-The only special code you'll need is in the `CancelClose` event of any window where the close is actually being cancelled, i.e., where you have the event return `True`.
+The only other special code you'll need is in the `CancelClose` event of any window where the close is actually being cancelled, i.e., where you have the event return `True`.
 In those cases, you must call `Kaju.CancelUpdate`.
 (It doesn't matter if there is an update scheduled at the time.)
 This will prevent an update from happening if the user quits later without choosing Quit & Install again.
 That code should look something like this:

 ```Xojo
 Event CancelClose(appQuitting As Boolean) As Boolean